zscaler/zpa-terraform-consul-webinar/README.md

 ### Verify NIA automation workflow

 This scenario will trigger CTS by increasing the number of servers allocated to the autoscaling group.
-CTS will update the BIG-IP configuration to include the new NGINX instances created by increasing the autoscaling group capacity.
+CTS will update the ZPA application segment configuration to include the new NGINX instances created by increasing the autoscaling group capacity.

 In `/terraform/base_ac`, open the `terraform.tfvars` file and update the `desired capacity` and `max_size` values for the autoscaling group variables from `2` to `4`.
 The following snippet shows the original autoscaling group variables.